The Walsall FC Customer Charter...

 (i) Schools Programme

 The Community Programme Task Force, often accompanied by players will visit local primary and high school, for the purpose of leading group discussions e.g. talking about life of a footballer, healthy diet, lifestyles etc: organising soccer coaching.

 This will be followed by school party visiting Banks's Stadium for tour of stadium, and then attendance at a match, and opportunity for school to provide ball boys.

 The Community Task Force also organises soccer coaching and small sided games in After School Clubs at local schools.

 (ii) Educational Courses

-Day time activities also take place at the centre, catering for all age groups with a variety of educational themes.
+Day time activities will be organised by the club’s Head of Education, Sue Lane, catering for all age groups with a variety of educational themes.

-The club will also liaise with the Learning Centre's Team Manager in providing 'one off' courses for local schools to use the stimulant provided by the Stadium, and football club environment, a starting point for educational projects (e.g. problem solving, safety projects).
+The club will also liaise with the Head of Education in providing 'one off' courses for local schools to use the stimulant provided by the Stadium, and football club environment, a starting point for educational projects (e.g. problem solving, safety projects).